Computable R\'enyi mutual information: Area laws and correlations: Introduction

 It is thus highly desirable to find measures of correlations that share the appealing information-theoretic properties of $I(A:B)$, but are simpler to compute in practice, for instance, through variational algorithms.
 This is often done by replacing the entropies in Eq. \eqref{eq:mutS} with the more general $\alpha$-R\'enyi entropies.
 The resulting quantity can be computed via a variety of numerical and analytical means and has been shown to characterize phenomena such as quantum \cite{Alcaraz_2014,St_phan_2014} and thermal \cite{singh2011finite} phase transitions, or the correlations in many-body localization \cite{banuls2017}.
 However, it lacks a number of important properties, which prevent it from being a sensible measure of correlations.
 In particular, it can be negative \cite{kormos2017} and can increase under local operations.

 Motivated by this, we here explore alternative definitions of the R\'enyi mutual information, based on the notion of quantum R\'enyi divergences \cite{tomamichel2016,khatri2020}.
 These are measures of distinguishability of quantum states, which play a pivotal role in information-theoretic tasks, such as single-shot communication protocols \cite{berta2011,anshu2017}, channel coding \cite{wilde2014strong,Mosonyi_2015,Leditzky_2016,Mosonyi_2017,Ding_2018,fang2019geometric} or hypothesis testing \cite{Mosonyi_2014,hayashi2016}.
-In principle, each of the many variants of quantum R\'enyi divergences \cite{petz1986,muellerlennert2013,wilde2014strong,matsumoto2018,datta2009,audenaert2015,Fawzi_2021} allows us to define a mutual information (see Appendix \ref{sec:divergences}).
-We focus on two particular cases and explain how to compute them in practice, at least when the input state is represented via tensor networks.
+In principle, each of the many variants of quantum R\'enyi divergences \cite{petz1986,muellerlennert2013,wilde2014strong,matsumoto2018,datta2009,audenaert2015,fawzi2021} allows us to define a mutual information as we explain in Appendix \ref{sec:divergences}.
+Here, we focus on two particular cases and explain how to compute them in practice, at least when the input state is represented via tensor networks.
 We show that they satisfy desirable properties of the mutual information, including an area law for thermal states, which constitutes our main technical result.
-We also show that, like $I(A:B)$, they bound all correlation functions, and that one of them yields by construction an area law for a broad class of tensor network states.
+This area law holds (i) in one dimension, (ii) for high temperatures, (iii) for commuting Hamiltonians, or (iv) in classical states, where in the latter case it does not depend on the temperature.
+We also show that, like $I(A:B)$, they bound all correlation functions, and that one of them yields by construction an area law for a broad class of tensor network states. {Our results are summarized in Table \ref{table:results}.}

 The manuscript is structured as follows.
 In Section \ref{sec:def}, we discuss the definitions of R\'enyi mutual information and their relevant variational expressions.
 In Section \ref{sec:areaLaw}, we show the thermal area law and explain the regimes in which it applies.
 Then, in Section \ref{sec:PEPO} we bound its behavior for certain tensor network states, and in Section \ref{sec:corr}, we explain that any one of these measures upper bounds all correlation functions.
-The technical proofs, as well as further details, can be found in the appendix.
+The technical proofs, as well as further details, can be found in the Appendix.